 2011-12: Leipsic was the fourth-leading goal scorer for Portland in his second season with the Winterhawks.
 He scored 28 goals with 30 assists and was plus-16 with 82 penalty minutes in 65 games.
 Portland reached the WHL playoff finals for the second straight year after finishing second to Tri-City in the U.S. Division.
 In 20 playoff games Leipsic scored 7 goals with 8 assists and was plus-six with 28 penalty minutes.
 Ranked 114th amongst North American skaters in Central Scouting's final rankings prior to the 2012 NHL Draft, he was selected by Nashville in the third round (89th overall).

-Leipsic is a small, energetic winger who hits everything that moves and life miserable for his opponents.
-The speedy forward is offensively skilled, a gifted finisher and can produce on the power play.
-He needs to add strength, more consistency throughout the season and play on the edge without going over the line.
+Leipsic is a small, energetic winger who hits everything that moves and makes life miserable for his opponents.
+The speedy forward is offensively skilled, a gifted finisher, and can produce on the power play.
+He needs to add strength, more consistency throughout the season, and play on the edge without going over the line.
 The physical winger could project into a top-six forward at the NHL level but at worst, a checker with some offensive upside.

 Leipsic was returned to the Portland Winterhawks for what will be his final year of juniors in the WHL.
 He had an absolutely monstrous 2012-13, and asking him to repeat that would be lofty, but a very nice addition to his career stats.
 He also has a shot at making the Canadian U-20 WJC team which would further add to his growing résumé before hitting the AHL.